kgrid-objects/cpic-collection/legacy_readme.md

 # Making CPIC objects
 Every CPIC guideline object has a few things in common with all others.
 All CPIC objects should:
 * Take an allele pair as a parameter
-* Use guidelines provided for specific drug and enzyme from https://www.pharmgkb.org/
+* Use guidelines provided for specific drug and enzymee from https://www.pharmgkb.org/
 * Have an output that is the dosing guideline in the form of a JSON object with the following keys:
     * "metabolic_rate"
     * "activity_score"